ansonliang55/Road-Estimation/README.md

 60% training, 10% validation, 30% testing

 Purpose:
-The purpose of this project is to investigate machine learning techniques to estimate where the road is in the image.
-Try things that we have seen in class and try other techniques.
+The purpose of this project is to apply machine learning techniques to estimate where the road is in the image.

 REF:
 * [13] L. Ladick´y, C. Russell, P. Kohli, and P. H. S. Torr.
 Associative hierarchical crfs for object class image